Skip to content

 Terminal window

-1. Vite dev server — HMR for the client UI.
+1. vite dev — Client dev server with HMR.
 Changes to Lit components reflect instantly in the browser.
+Configured in vite.config.ts.

-3. Cloudflare tunnel — Exposes the events handler via a public URL so Bkper can route webhook events to your machine.
+• Cloudflare tunnel — Exposes /events via a public URL so Bkper can route webhook events to your machine.

-4. File watching — Server and shared package changes trigger automatic rebuilds.
+• File watching — Server changes trigger automatic rebuilds via esbuild.

 URLs